TechneWare/SmarterMail.Cli/README.md

 	- `var loginRequest = new Models.Requests.Credential() { username = username, password = password };`
 - Pass these values to the ExecuteRequest method with the proper verb
 	- `var result = await ExecuteRequest(httpMethod: HttpMethod.Post, requestUri: apiPath, requestObj: loginRequest);`
-- Convert the response into the C# IReponse object
+- Convert the response into the IReponse object
 	- `var response = JsonConvert.DeserializeObject<LoginResponse>(result.data);`
 - If the response was not successful, then populate the error data
 	-